 Through this process, the foundation learned a great deal about the challenges that Texas students face on the road to post-secondary completion and how efforts can be focused to help students overcome these challenges.
 In 2010 and beyond, the foundation will implement this knowledge to achieve its new vision and thereby continue its extensive history of improving educational outcomes for Texas students.

 This is a very exciting time, and everyone at Greater Texas Foundation looks forward to what the future holds.
-Please visit the strategic planning section of our site to learn more about the process, the rationale, and the results, and continue to visit this site regularly for periodic updates and changes.
+Please visit the Strategic Planning tab under the Research section of our site to learn more about the process, the rationale, and the results, and continue to visit this site regularly for periodic updates and changes.

 “Greater Texas Foundation’s vision is for all Texas students to have equal opportunity to access and succeed in post-secondary education.”